aryanmundre/poisonedRAG/ollama_local_rag/SQuAD_testing/README.md

 Inside `malicious/`, insert the text files that you want to poison with (I've provided some samples)

 ### Testing Success Rate
-Run `create_embeddings.py` to recreate embeddings with your new malicious text, then modify the top portions of `attack_evaluation.py` and then run it.
+Run `create_embeddings.py --rerun` to recreate embeddings with your new malicious text, then run `attack_evaluation.py`.
+The `.env` file has parameters for the attack script.
 It will create some statistics on poisoning success rate.